JennyOtomi/Data-Analysis-Portfolio/SQL/ChinookSqlProj/README.md

 #
 # use chinook;

- -- Q1 Album Titles in Ascending order --
+ -- Q1 Album Titles in descending order --
 # select *
 # from Album
 # order by Title desc;